 Do not recap the transfer needle.
 Unscrew the needle and throw it away in the sharps container.

+Administration:

+ASPAVELI should only be administered via subcutaneous administration using either a syringe system infusion pump or an on-body delivery system:

 Follow the device manufacturer’s instructions to prepare the infusion pump and tubing.

-Potential areas for infusion include the abdomen, thighs, hips, or upper arms.
+When using an infusion pump, areas for infusion include the abdomen, thighs, hips, or upper arms.
 Rotate infusion sites from one infusion to the next.
 If there are multiple infusion sites, they should be at least 7.5 cm apart.
-The typical infusion time is approximately 30 minutes (if using two sites) or approximately 60 minutes (if using one site).
+The infusion time is approximately 30 minutes (if using two sites) or approximately 60 minutes (if using one site).

+Follow the device manufacturer’s instructions to prepare the on-body delivery system.
+When using the on-body delivery system, ASPAVELI should be administered at a site on the abdomen.
+Rotate the infusion site from one infusion to the next.
+The infusion time varies by patient and typically ranges from 30 to 60 minutes.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.